swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 The second depends on the same package, but specifies a slightly different URL in its declaration:
 `git@example.com:mona/linkedlist.git`.
-Under the proposed regiment,
+Under the proposed scheme,
-both transitive dependencies would resolve to the same package, identified with the URI `example.com/mona/linkedlist`.
+both transitive dependencies resolve to the same package, identified with the URI `example.com/mona/linkedlist`.

 #### Dependency graph resolution